mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 | {   name: "Delta Air Lines",   country: "United States",   ... }, | localFieild    foreignField | {   ...,  name: "Star Alliance",   airlines: [ "Lufthansa", ... ]   ... } |
 | {   name: "Lufthansa",   country: "Germany",   ... }              |               as            | {   ...,  name: "SkyTeam",  airlines: [ "Delta Air Lines", ... ]  ... }   |

-Suppose we're aggregating over an airline's collection and we want to fetch which alliance the airline belongs to.

-As the argument from would specify air alliances.

-Next, we would specify name as the argument to localField, the value we want to compare to.

-The argument to a localField can resolve to either an array or a single value.

-Then we specify airlines as the argument to a foreignField the value we want to compare from.
+Suppose we're aggregating over an *airline's* collection, and we want to fetch which *alliance* the airline belongs to.
+As the argument *from* would specify *air alliances -- (from: "air_alliances")*.
+Next, we would specify *name* as the argument to *localField*, the value we want to *compare to*.
+The argument to a *localField* can resolve to either an *array or a single value*.
+Then we specify *airlines* as the argument to a *foreignField*, the value we want to *compare from*.

 The argument to foreignField can also resolve to either an array or a single value.